ocadotechnology/django-nuit/README.rst

     manage.py collectstatic
     manage.py compress

-You're not ready to start using Nuit in your templates and apps.
+You're now ready to start using Nuit in your templates and apps.
 Read the `documentation <https://django-nuit.readthedocs.org/en/latest/>`_ for the next steps.

 ============
 Contributing